excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

 ## Implicit Types

 #### Use 'var' when the type of the variable is obvious
+> Why?
 Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important.
+Not repeating types in a single line is much faster to read and equally as intuitive.

        ```
        // When the type of a variable is clear from the context, use var